-22.46.1190 90 Conditions of Approval.
-A. The following conditions shall be imposed, where applicable, for development in Marina del Rey.

-5. Mitigation of all Direct Traffic Impacts.
+- 22.46.1190 90 Conditions of Approval.
+A. The following conditions shall be imposed, where applicable, for development in Marina del Rey. - 5.
+Mitigation of all Direct Traffic Impacts.
 Development in existing Marina del Rey shall participate in, and contribute his or her fair share to, funding of the mitigation measures described in the Transportation Improvement Program (TIP).
-The fees shall be calculated for every development project based on the Trip Assessment Fee set in the TIP and the number of additional P.M. peak hour trips generated by the project.

-6. All proposed mitigation measures including, but not limited to, providing public access, establishing view, or wind corridors, preserving of sunlight on the beaches parks and boat slip areas and participating in the funding of park improvements or of traffic mitigation measures shall be made conditions of approval.
+The fees shall be calculated for every development project based on the Trip Assessment Fee set in the TIP and the number of additional P.M. peak hour trips generated by the project. - 6.
+All proposed mitigation measures including, but not limited to, providing public access, establishing view, or wind corridors, preserving of sunlight on the beaches parks and boat slip areas and participating in the funding of park improvements or of traffic mitigation measures shall be made conditions of approval.
 The applicant shall modify the design of the development to the extent necessary to comply with such conditions.

-15. All development shall contribute its fair and proportionate share of necessary mitigation of the development's impacts on the subregional transportation program as determined in item 22.46.1180..A.10 above.
+- 15. All development shall contribute its fair and proportionate share of necessary mitigation of the development's impacts on the subregional transportation program as determined in item 22.46.1180..A.10 above. - a.

-a.
 Threshold.
-Mitigation measures are required if a) An intersection is projected to operate at a mid-range level of service D (or volume to capacity (V/C) ratio of 0.85) as a result of the project's impacts, or b) intersections within the project's area of influence are already operating at a level of service above 0.85, and the project will result in a projected increase of 0.01 above anticipated ambient conditions.
+Mitigation measures are required if a) An intersection is projected to operate at a mid-range level of service D (or volume to capacity (V/C) ratio of 0.85) as a result of the project's impacts, or b) intersections within the project's area of influence are already operating at a level of service above 0.85, and the project will result in a projected increase of 0.01 above anticipated ambient conditions. - b.

-b.
 Recommendations on mitigation requirements.
 If the Department of Public Works determines that mitigation is required, the department with input from the Department of Transportation and Caltrans shall determine the type of mitigation measures most appropriate to the specific project.
 The Department shall specifically determine how much an appropriate or projected mitigation measure would reduce the impacts of the project's daily and peak hour trips on the subregional transportation system, and shall submit a recommendation on a preferred mitigation measure or mitigation requirement.
-If a "fair share amount mitigation," is determined to be the appropriate mitigation measure, the Department shall determine the applicant's proportionate fair share of the project to which the mitigation will apply, and the construction schedule of the suggested improvement, and shall submit a recommendation on a preferred mitigation on a preferred mitigation schedule of the suggested improvement, and shall submit a recommendation on a preferred mitigation schedule of the suggested improvement, and shall submit a recommendation on a preferred mitigation appropriate mitigation are preferred mitigation of the suggested improvement, and shall submit a recommendation on a preferred mitigation requirements are listed in subsection g.
+If a "fair share amount mitigation," is determined to be the appropriate mitigation measure, the Department shall determine the applicant's proportionate fair share of the project to which the mitigation will apply, and the construction schedule of the suggested improvement, and shall submit a recommendation on a preferred mitigation requirement.
+The types of mitigation measures available to satisfy this requirements are listed in subsection g. - c.
+Available Traffic mitigation measures: - Category 3 improvements listed in the Transportation Improvement Program, found in Appendix G to this Specific Plan. - Reduction of traffic trips as may be accomplished through participation in transportation system management and transportation demand management programs cited in Appendix G to this Specific Plan. - Reduction of traffic trips as may be accomplished through reduction in project size. - Payment of an in lieu fee or "fair share" amount of a mitigation project where a fair share amount of the mitigation requirement has been determined, the project has been scheduled for construction and the cost and benefits of the project have been determined.